 Through collaborative work with colleagues in the College of Veterinary Medicine we have been investigating the motivation to voluntary run and how it might influence psychological disorders such as substance dependence, anxiety and depression.
 We are also collaborating with colleages in the College of Medicine to develop new models of chronic pain that will help us investigate the efficacy of natural products used to minimize pain and anxiety.

 I teach General Psychology (PSYCH-1000) for undergraduates, and the goal of this class is for students to gain a basic understanding of psychological science.
 Student explore the different disciplines within psychology and learn about the important experiments and philosophies that have shaped our understanding of behavior.
-I teach the undergraduate course Drugs and Behavior (PSYCH-2220) online to help students get a basic understanding of pharmacology and how thereapeutic and recreational drugs change the brain and behavior.

 My goal as a teacher is to help students learn the fundamental principles of psychology and pharmacology, how the principles impact their day-to-day life, and how the principles are studied in the modern scientific laboratory.
 I encourage my students to challenge their assumptions about their own perspectives, sometimes by participating in the collection of new scientific data.